robertwt7/snapstager/src/content/privacyPolicy.md

 **Effective January 1, 2021**

-Meesty (“Meetsy”, “we”, or “us”) recognizes the importance of privacy.
+SnapStager (“SnapStager”, “we”, or “us”) recognizes the importance of privacy.
 We want you to feel confident using our services, and this privacy notice (“Privacy Notice” or “Notice”) is to help you understand and describe how we collect, use, and disclose your information.

 - What information we collect and how it is collected
 - With whom we may share information